Explainer

 46 Essential PR Statistics.

-The PR industry is one of the fastest-growing in the world, spanning nearly every sector and drawing on talent from a wide range of disciplines.
+The PR industry is one of the fastest-growing in the world, spanning nearly every sector and drawing on talent from various disciplines.
 As such, it's constantly evolving.

 Whether you’re considering the services of a PR agency, building an in-house comms team, or exploring a career in the field, staying informed about key trends and data can make all the difference to a successful campaign or career.